wyysteelhead/IntuiTF/README.md

 ## About The Project

-WYTWYG (What You Think Is What You Get) is an intelligent transfer function (TF) design framework that bridges the semantic gap between user visual intent and transfer function design in Direct Volume Rendering.
+IntuiTF is an intelligent transfer function (TF) design framework that bridges the semantic gap between user visual intent and transfer function design in Direct Volume Rendering.
 By leveraging Multi-modal Large Language Models (MLLMs), our system makes volumetric data visualization more intuitive and efficient.

 Here's what makes WYTWYG special:
 * 🎯 **Intent-Driven Design:** Bridges the semantic gap between user visual intent and transfer function parameters through intelligent automation.